-(i) Audited Annual Financial Statements for Fiscal Year Ended June 30, 2015.
+(i) Audited Financial Statements for Fiscal Year Ended June 30, 2015.

-While the financial statements of the County for Fiscal Year ended June 30, 2015 have been incorporated herein by reference in order to comply with SEC rule 15c2-12, the Bonds are a limited obligation of the District and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
+While the financial statements of the County for Fiscal Year ended June 30, 2015 have been incorporated herein by reference in order to comply with SEC Rule 15c2-12, the Bonds are a limited obligation of the District and neither the faith and credit nor the taxing power of the County is pledged to the payment of the Bonds.
 No income, receipts, funds (including the County General Fund) or moneys of the County are pledged to the repayment of the Bonds.

-The County of Orange's Audited Financial Statements for Fiscal Year 2014-2015 were filed with the Municipal Securities Rulemaking Board Electronic Municipal Market Access on February 9, 2016 (Submission ID: EP721374) and are included herein as Exhibit A.
+The County of Orange's Audited Financial Statements for Fiscal Year 2014-2015 were filed with the Electronic Municipal Market Access ("EMMA") website on February 9, 2016 (Submission ID: EP721374) pursuant to Section 3(a) of the Continuing Disclosure Certificate and are included herein as Exhibit B.